Homemade Flaxseed Hair Gel RecipePersonal Care

 Strain out the flax seeds using a strainer or cheesecloth and let the gel cool.
 Mix a few drops of essential oils and/or aloe vera if desired.

-Pour gel into a small bottle and refrigerate.
+Pour natural hair gel into a small bottle and use immediately or refrigerate.

 Pour a dollop into the palm of your hand and mix through wet hair as frequently as desired.

 Because this natural hair gel has no preservatives, it will last about 2 weeks in the refrigerator.